-Based on the CAA Standards 2019, applications are initially screened by the Head of Enrolments and Records for completeness of requested information, adequacy of the applicant's course work, and grades.
-Other admission committee member then review each screened application about the applicant's characteristics and qualifications.

-Based on this initial screen, the most qualified applicants are then invited for the interview.
+- Based on the CAA Standards 2019, applications (UAE/ other countries/ Transfer students) are initially screened by the Head of Enrolments and Records for completeness of requested information, adequacy of the applicant's course work, and grades.
+Other admission committee members then review each screened application about the applicant's characteristics and qualifications. - Based on this initial screening, the most qualified applicants are then invited for the interview.
 The date of the interview for selection is decided by the admission committee.
-The interview will hold either face to face on the College campus or online.
+The interview will be conducted either face to face on the College campus or online.
 The admission committee will invite one or two faculty members to participate on the interview day as part of their job duties.
-Each applicant is interviewed by admission committee members and a faculty member who actively teach in the pharmacy program.
-Whenever possible, faculty members from the Department of Pharmaceutical Sciences are paired with a faculty member from the Department of Clinical Pharmacy to ensure an even mix of views and approaches.
-All faculty involved in the interview process are informed before the interviews about the nature of the interview process, the expectations during the interviews, scoring rubrics, and the schedule of events by the admission committee chair.
-The interview will be scored using a rubric (Appendix: AP-F-08).
+Each applicant is interviewed by the admission committee members and a faculty member who actively teach in the pharmacy program.
+All faculty members involved in the interview process are informed before the interviews about the nature of the interview process, the expectations during the interviews, scoring rubrics, and the schedule of events by the admission committee chair.
+The interview will be scored using a rubric.
 Towards the end of the interview, the applicant is allowed to ask questions about various aspects of the program.